Agnibha-31/DO-Automation-IoT/README.md

 - backend dependencies installed from the lock file;
 - the frontend production build completed on Linux after the documented forced-install workaround;
 - screenshot raw URLs returned image/png content;
-- API routes, authentication requirements, database tables, demo generator, analytics calculations, and export behavior were traced in source; and
+- API routes, authentication requirements, database tables, demo generator, analytics calculations, and export behavior were traced in source.
-- repository files were searched for dataset and trained-model formats.

 ### Not present in the repository